Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Examples using representation theory

-To begin with, from Propositions \ref{prop:cover} and \ref{prop:reduced}, if $TM$ is a biquotient vector bundle, then it is for a reduced presentation with $G$ a product of a simply connected compact Lie group with a torus.
+{ Towards proving Theorem \ref{thm:examples}, we first observe that it follows from } Propositions \ref{prop:cover} and \ref{prop:reduced}, that if $TM$ { $\in \Bv(G\bq H)$ for some biquotient presentation of $M$, then $TM$ is also a biquotient vector bundle with respect to a } reduced presentation with $G$ a product of a simply connected compact Lie group with a torus.
 Further, from \cite[Lemma~3.3]{To02}, the fact that it is reduced implies that the torus factor is trivial.
 Kapovitch and Ziller showed in \cite[Section~2]{KZ04} that the only reduced presentation $G\bq H$ of $M$ with $G$ simply connected is the one above.
-We note that Kapovitch and Ziller do not use the notion of ``reduced biquotient'', but their classification of presentations $G\bq H$ with $G$ simple is equivalent to classifying all such reduced presentations.
-Thus, it is enough to show that for this presentation, $TM$ is not a biquotient vector bundle.
+We note that Kapovitch and Ziller do not use the notion of ``reduced biquotient'', but their classification of presentations $G\bq H$ with $G$ simple is equivalent to classifying all such reduced presentations. { Thus, to prove Theorem \ref{thm:examples}, it is enough to show that $TM\notin \Bv(\Delta SU(2)\backslash Spin(4n+1)/Spin(4n-1)).$}

-A crucial step in the proof will be the following result of Hirzebruch relating the Euler characteristic $\chi(M)$ and the signature $\sigma(M)$ of an almost complex manifold whose dimension equals $0\pmod{4}$.